-A: If you submit a complaint about a Kansas state-chartered bank, this office will only act as an intermediary to facilitate communication between the consumer you and the financial institution and/or the exchange of relevant documents.
-Once a complaint is filed using the Consumer Assistance form is received, the OSBC will contact the bank.
+A: If you submit a complaint about a Kansas state-chartered bank, this office will only act as an intermediary to facilitate communication between you and the financial institution and/or the exchange of relevant documents.
+Once a complaint is filed using the Consumer Assistance form, the OSBC will contact the bank.
 Our office will review the information and documentation provided by both parties and follow up with our determination.

 The Office of the State Bank Commissioner is responsible for administering the Kansas Banking Code, K.S.A.
 9-501 et seq.
 Our office examines Kansas state-chartered banks for safety and soundness concerns.
 The Office of the State Bank Commissioner has no authority to legally represent a consumer.
 We cannot offer legal advice, adjudicate contractual disputes, or determine monetary liability between the financial institution and its customers.